iachievedream/demo_code/ubuntu/docker/README.md

 [回目錄](#docker)

 ### QA_could_not_find_driver
-(PDOException “could not find driver”)[https://stackoverflow.com/questions/2852748/pdoexception-could-not-find-driver] For newer versions of Ubuntu that have PHP 7.0 you can get the php-mysql package:
+<a href="https://stackoverflow.com/questions/2852748/pdoexception-could-not-find-driver">PDOException “could not find driver”</a>

+For newer versions of Ubuntu that have PHP 7.0 you can get the php-mysql package:

 sudo apt-get install php-mysql